CommunityCommodityComputerCoaching/CommunityCommodityComputerCoaching.github.io/README.md

 3. Add an image to the [Assets](/src/assets/) folder
 4. The bio page for the member is generated automatically and filled with the text in the markdown file!

+## Adding events
+1. en events.json under the public folder
+- Add a new entry into the json list with the start date and time and the end date and time, as well as the event name and increment the id by 1
+- Save and push json file to repo, it should pull the new events in and display them on the calendar

 ## Contributing

 ## Installation